troglobit/finit/README.md

 In this example acpid is started once at bootstrap using a conventional SysV init script.
 Here the run command was used, meaning the following task command is not run until the init script has fully completed.
+Then the keyboard setup script is called in parallel with spawning klogd as a monitored service.

 Tasks and services are started in parallel, while run commands are run in the order listed and subsequent commands are not started until a run